raviten/documentation/using-api.rst

       "segment_id": <segment id>

       "message": <message in the format described below>
-      "os": "android" or "ios-dev" or "ios-prod"
+      "os": "android" or "ios-dev" or "ios-prod" or "web" }
-   }

 You need to provide one of ``registration_ids``,  ``user_ids``, ``emails`` or ``segment_id``.
 In case you provide segment id, specified segment id must be a valid segment in your account, and notifications will go to that segment.
 To find segment id of a given segment, proceed to edit that segment.
 URL of the segment page is of the format ``https://app.qgraph.io/#/edit_segment/<segment id>``.